MikeHughesKent/cas/README.md

 # CAS and CAS-GUI - Kent Camera Acquisition System

+CAS is hardware abstraction layers for camera acquisition and control in Python.

 CAS-GUI is a framework for building graphical user interfaces in Python that involves acquiring, processing and displaying images from cameras or camera-type systems

-It is based on the CAS hardware abstraction layer for cameras.

 CAS and CAS-GUI are developed in
 [Mike Hughes' lab](https://research.kent.ac.uk/applied-optics/hughes)